Frequently Asked Questions

 Reporting

-You certainly can!
-And you can search to find what you're looking for.
-Whatever the case, we already aggregate your data and sorted it so that the most important reports are at the top of the list.
-There are four easy ways to navigate your dataset:
+Yes.
+We aggregate your data and sort it so that the most important reports appear at the top of the list.
+There are four ways to navigate your dataset:

-Filtering: You can easily filter for different dataset parts by clicking the filter icon next to the relevant field in your report.
+Filtering: Filter your data by clicking the filter icon next to any field in the report list.

 View aggregated data: If an aggregated report contains multiple values in a specific field, we display it as an icon followed by a number .
 Click the icon to see the values.
 We then set a filter, so those are the exact values you see.